osmaneb23/Piscine_42/README.md

 ### 🚀 Rush Projects
 - **Rush 00** _(Failed with **10%** ❌)_
-  - We actually had a working solution, but we **forgot to put our files in the correct folder (`ex00`)**, which resulted in an automatic failure.
+  - We actually had a working program, but we **forgot to put our files in the correct folder (`ex00`)**, which resulted in an automatic failure.
 - **Rush 01** _(Failed with **0%** ❌)_
-  - Our solution was functional, but we made a small oversight that prevented the program from being compiled.
+  - Our solution was functional, but we made a small oversight that prevented the compilation.
 Additionally, there were **unprotected `malloc` calls** and some **imperfections in the parsing**.

 ### 📚 Exams
 - **Exam 00** _(Passed with **50%** ✅)_